mixmarvel/mixmarvel.github.io/_posts/2019-09-18-Invitation.md

 The MixMarvel Foundation very much agrees with MixMarvel's continuous expansion of the community.

-The MixMarvel Foundation has a quarterly back-up funding support for the community.
-This event used 17000 MIX for bounty rewards.
-The leading three participants receive additional MIX rewards and each participant gets 5 MIX for getting one new member.
+The MixMarvel Foundation has a 270,000 cumulative quarterly back-up funding support for the community.
+The leading three participants receive additional MIX rewards and each participant gets a certain number of MIX for getting one new member.